DilanCF/CMSC412_notes/lecture/Lecture12.md

 *Look up a video on this ^ or sumn*

+This is what happens when the jobs arrive at differing times, instead of at the same time

+When a new process arrives, we see how long it will take and comparte it with the currently running process.
+If we see that the new process will take less time that the currently running one, we switch to it.
+* We assume 0 time for context switch

 Strvation is always possible if it is not handled explicilty

 ![Alt text](img/Lecture12/image-16.png)